satvikeyagit/satvikeyagit.github.io/README.md

 It is now merged with github through a url with the local repository on our desktop set as origin.

-This is the most recent update to the readme file.
+This line is making a change in the README file to understand how the pull function works.